sadcloudisgay/csgo-external-base/README.md

 ## I've multi-threaded everything, multi-threading is an important part of cheat development, so it's good practice and a good habit to have.

-# The latest Hazedumper offsets for CS:GO are included as "csgo:offsets.hpp", as the official Hazedumper github repository is outdated.
+The latest Hazedumper offsets for CS:GO are included in the files as "csgo-offsets.hpp", since the official Hazedumper github repository is outdated.

 ### Video
 [![meow](https://img.youtube.com/vi/KnqqxL9R83o/0.jpg)](https://www.youtube.com/watch?v=KnqqxL9R83o)